shakes76/PatternAnalysis-2023/recognition/vq-vae_s47036219/README.md

 If all goes well, matplotlib outputs 4 images: the original and reconstructed brain with the highest ssim, and then the lowest ssim.

 # Data:
-This project uses the ADNI dataset (in the form from on blackboard), where the training set is used to train the model, and the test folder is partitioned into a validation set and test set.
+This project uses the ADNI dataset (in the structure as seen on blackboard), where the training set is used to train the model, and the test folder is partitioned into a validation set and test set.

 # Dependencies: